The Philosophical Foundations of the United States Political System

 Topic 1: The Philosophical Foundations of the United States Political System

 Democracy, as a framework of government, has evolved over the centuries and now includes concepts that are the foundations of civic and political life in our country: freedom, justice, liberty, individual rights and responsibilities, shared power, and a system of checks and balances among the legislative, executive, and judicial branches of the government.
-The following resources show the rise of democracy and its status in the world today:

 - "free, fair, contested, and regularly scheduled elections";